 SymbiCoat™ monomers have been designed for incorporation into industrial coatings formulations and specialty polymers.
 The functionality that SymbiCoat™ monomers provide is particularly suited for end-uses where sodium hypochlorite is employed in routine cleaning or maintenance of assets and environments, and high-performance microbial control is a necessity.

 Industrial water systems and water infrastructure are typically subject to constant or pulse dosed sodium hypochlorite/chlorine concentrations.
 SymbiCoat™ is unmatched in its ability to rapidly and repeatedly uptake sodium hypochlorite and stabilize it on surfaces, to allow the sodium hypochlorite to do what it does best: kill microbes fast.
+In submerged water environments where minimal chlorine concentrations are present, or pulse dosing of chlorine is used, SymbiCoat™ can load and stabilize chlorine significantly faster and at lower chlorine concentrations than previous generation N-halamine technologies.

 Stabilization of chlorine at the material interface is a unique approach which may disrupt microbial attachment to the surface, creating ‘bottom up’ microbial control.